 6.1.3.18 Event reporting from the PCF

 The AF may subscribe/unsubscribe to notifications of events from the PCF for the PDU Session to which the AF session is bound.
+Alternatively, a PCF for the UE may subscribe/unsubscribe to notifications from the PCF for the PDU session.

-The events that can be subscribed by the AF are listed in Table 6.1.3.18-1.
+The events that can be subscribed by the AF and by the PCF for the UE are listed in Table 6.1.3.18-1.